cloudwego/cloudwego.github.io/content/en/docs/volo/volo-http/tutorials/middleware.md

 - `((HeaderName, HeaderValue), Response)`
 - `([(HeaderName, HeaderValue); N], Response`)

-we can be easily accomplished in `map_response` to appending headers to a Response, etc. with the following code:
+We can be easily accomplished in `map_response` to appending headers to a Response, etc. with the following code:

 ```rust
 use std::net::SocketAddr;